-Some have then advanced to enjoy careers with Scientific Management International, whilst others have decided to pursue additional qualifications and have enroled in degree courses at University,
+Some have then advanced to enjoy careers with SMI, whilst others have decided to pursue additional qualifications and have enroled in degree courses at University,

 Kali Davis (seen above with her instructor), who we have helped with sponsorship on her way to the World Championships in Tae Kwon Do, also let us know her good news this week – she’s passed her star grading with flying colours.

 Congratulations on your achievement and good luck with the competitions.

 We were also delighted to host Anneka Gordon from the Plume Academy in Essex for a week’s work experience.
 Anneka spent two days at the headquarters in Andover assisting the marketing team with preparations for the Farn- borough Airshow exhibition.
 Touring the factory there was an opportunity to understand the technologies which have been delivering fit and forget cable harnesses to submarine and surface fleets across the globe.
 Anneka then accompanied our General Manager Sales & Marketing, Jenny Shaw, visiting clients for technical discussions.

 We were particularly grateful to JFD, Quoceant and IKM Consulting for also arranging for some of their brilliant engineers to give Anneka an insight into the variety of engineering opportunities available.

 JFD is the world leading underwater capability provider, serving the commercial and defence markets with innovative diving, submarine and hy- perbaric rescue, technical solutions and services.